bhun0002/Best-Buy-Documentation/README.md

 # Bestbuy Store (On Steroids)
 Welcome to the Bestbuy Store (On Steroids) application.

 This sample demo app consists of a group of containerized microservices that can be easily deployed into a Kubernetes cluster.
-This is meant to show a realistic scenario using a polyglot architecture, event-driven design, and common open source back-end services (eg - Azure Serviec Bus, MongoDB).
+This is meant to show a realistic scenario using a polyglot architecture, event-driven design, and common open source back-end services (eg - Rabbit MQ, MongoDB).
 The application also leverages OpenAI's models to generate product descriptions and images.
 This can be done using either [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) or [OpenAI](https://openai.com/).

 This application is inspired by Azure Kubernetes Service (AKS) quickstart demo [Azure Kubernetes Service (AKS) Docs](https://learn.microsoft.com/en-us/azure/aks/).